szymas/documentation/pages/02.basic-setup/02.plans/docs.md

         - docs
 ---

 Plans are the central of the system.
 That's what you sell to your customers.
-You setup subscription plans, then customers browse your site, see these plans and subscribe to the plan he wants, process payment... to become an active subscriber in the system.
+You setup subscription plans, then customers browse your site, see these plans and subscribe to the plan he/she wants, process payment... to become an active subscriber in the system.

 Base on the **price** of subscription plans, Membership Pro supports the following subscription plans type